RosarioB/kafka-clients/README.md

 To try the producer we have two possibilities:

-- one is to run the application (via java or the IDE itself) and setting `settings.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092")` in the class `VehiclePositionproducer`.
+- The first is to run the application (via java or the IDE itself) and setting `settings.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092")` in the class `VehiclePositionproducer`.

 - The second is to create a docker image from this project and the run the container.